 Local restaurateur Sal Sal Barone opened this neighborhood joint in 2016 when he noticed the dearth of a good neighborhood wings-and-a-beer place.
-Now more than a year in, Rooster’s has cemented its place as a haven for Mohegan Lake Game Day festivities.
-On top of daily 2-for-1 and drink bucket deals, Rooster’s also serves $2 Bud Light drafts and $1 tacos/hot dogs during every live NFL game.
-For home gatherings, they’ve also got you covered with ten free traditional wings for every thirty ordered to-go, paired with BOGO sides.
+Now a local mainstay, Rooster’s has cemented its place as a haven for Mohegan Lake Game Day festivities.
+On top of daily 2-for-1 and drink bucket deals and $1 tacos every day, Rooster’s also serves food and drink specials during live NFL games.
+For home gatherings, they’ve also got you covered with a hefty take-out menu.

 1 Baker St., Mohegan Lake

 Open Everyday 12–10 p.m. or “whenever.”